xianggebenben/miADMM/README.md

-# Convergence and Applications of Alternating Direction Method of Multipliers on the Multi-convex Problems (PAKDD 2022)
+# Convergence and Applications of ADMM on the Multi-convex Problems (PAKDD 2022)

 This is the implmentation  of the Alternating Direction Method of Multipliers (ADMM) on multi-convex problems.